When can transformers reason with abstract symbols?: Discussion

 \section{Discussion}

-We have shown that transformers are a universal architecture for template tasks in the regression setting: when trained with SGD, they learn to reason relationally once there is enough training data.
-However, transformers are far from optimal, since in practice they still require large amounts of data to learn basic tasks, and in the next-token-prediction setting they fail altogether at copying unseen symbols.
-Thus, we have proposed architectural modifications that are a step towards promoting an inductive bias towards logical reasoning in LLMs.
-In the future, it seems promising to explore architectural modifications based off of analyses of other reasoning tasks (for example, reasoning with syllogisms, reasoning by symmetry, and compositional reasoning).
-Apart from architectural modifications, it may also be fruitful to study data augmentation approaches (e.g., concatenating the tensorization $\bX\bX^T$ to the input, so as to encourage use of relational information).
+We show that transformers are a universal architecture for template tasks in the regression setting: when trained with gradient descent with enough training data they learn to reason relationally.
+However, transformers are not optimal -- empirically they require large amounts of data to learn basic tasks, and in the next-token-prediction setting they fail at copying unseen symbols.
+Thus, we have proposed architectural modifications to improve their inductive bias towards logical reasoning.
+It seems promising to explore other reasoning tasks (for example, reasoning with syllogisms, reasoning by symmetry, and compositional reasoning).
+It may also be fruitful to study data augmentation approaches (e.g., concatenating the tensorization $\bX\bX^T$ to the input, so as to encourage use of relational information).
+Additionally, tight quantitative upper and lower bounds on the data and width of the architecture needed, depending on the template task, are an interesting open direction.